-The way leasing differs from some other types of car finance is that at no point will you ever own the car.
-Once the agreement comes to an end, you simply hand it back to the lease company.
+The way leasing differs from some other types of car finance is that you will not own the car at any point.
+Once the agreement comes to an end, you simply hand the car back to the lease company.

 Over the years, leasing has become more popular, as it’s a hassle-free way to drive the car you want and ideal if you like the idea of driving something different every few years.
 There are also other perks, such as road tax usually being included in the deal.

 The process of leasing a used car is really as simple as leasing a new one.
 Decide on the car you want and the length of time you want to lease the vehicle (the contract term), then estimate your annual mileage.

 Your initial payment – if any – and your annual mileage allowance will both have an effect on your monthly payments.

 If you pay more upfront, you’ll pay less monthly.
 And, as you’re effectively only paying for the depreciation of the car throughout the lease, the lower your annual mileage allowance, the lower your payments will be, as the car will depreciate less when covering fewer miles.

 Be careful not to predict too few miles, though, as if you exceed your allowance, you’ll pay for it with excess mileage charges at the end of your contract.

 At the end of the agreement, you hand the car back to the lease company and, providing you’ve kept to your lease terms, you’ll have nothing more to pay.

 What should I consider before applying for a used car lease?